AdvReal: Physical Adversarial Patch Generation Framework for Security Evaluation of Object Detection Systems: Introduction

 In this study, we proposed a reality-enhanced adversarial training framework called AdvReal.
-Through realistic enhancement and joint optimization of samples in both two-dimensioal (2D) and three-dimensinal (3D) spaces, more effective adversarial patch are generated for the physical world.
+Through realistic enhancement and joint optimization of samples in both two-dimensional (2D) and three-dimensional (3D) spaces, more effective adversarial patches are generated for the physical world.
 The framework comprises three modules.
 The patch adversarial module refines patches in 2D and synthesizes samples that capture intra-class diversity.
 The realistic enhancement module processes 3D models to produce lifelike adversarial samples.
-And the joint optimization module concurrently refines both 2D and 3D adversarial samples to yield robust patches for complex physical world, shown in Fig.~\ref{cover}.
+And the joint optimization module concurrently refines both 2D and 3D adversarial samples to yield robust patches for complex physical world scenarios, shown in Fig.~\ref{cover}.
+Our goal is to generate adversarial patches to evaluate and expose vulnerabilities in perception systems deployed in AVs, especially pedestrian detection modules, under real-world environmental conditions.
 The main contributions of this work are as follows:

-\begin{itemize} \item [1)] Designed a general joint adversarial training framework for both 2D and 3D samples to overcome the challenges posed by intra-class diversity and variations in real-world environments during patch training. \item [2)] Proposed an adversarial sample reality enhancement method based on non-rigid surface modeling and a realistic matching mechanism in 3D space.
-By simulating realistic factors, including cloth wrinkles and lighting conditions in the physical world, adversarial training and object detection evaluation can be effectively achieved using realistic 3D targets. \item [3)] Numerous sets of experiments were conducted in both digital and physical environments, and we analyzed the underlying attack mechanism of the patch using visualization methods.
-Our quantitative and qualitative results show that the generated adversarial patch achieves a higher attack success rate, improved robustness, and superior transferability against pedestrian detectors compared to existing methods. \end{itemize}
+\begin{itemize} \item [1)] Designed a general joint adversarial training framework for both 2D and 3D samples to overcome the challenges posed by intra-class diversity and variations in real-world environments during patch training.
+The framework supports the simulation of realistic adversarial threats against AV perception models by capturing differences in viewpoint, distance, and body appearance common in urban driving scenarios.

+\item[2)] Proposed an adversarial sample reality enhancement method based on non-rigid surfaces modeling and a realistic matching mechanism in 3D space.
+By incorporating realistic elements such as cloth deformation and varying illumination, the method better reflects how adversarial patches would appear on pedestrians in actual AV perception settings.

+\item [3)] Numerous sets of experiments were conducted in both digital and physical environments, and we analyzed the underlying attack mechanism of the patch using visualization methods.
+Our quantitative and qualitative results show that the generated adversarial patch achieves a higher attack success rate, improved robustness, and superior transferability against pedestrian detectors compared to existing methods.
+The results offer actionable insights for improving detector architectures in AV systems and contribute to the broader goal of AI security evaluation in autonomous driving. \end{itemize}

 The remainder of this paper is organized as follows.
 Section 2 surveys related work on adversarial patches, the evasion of person detectors, and the practical challenges posed by adversarial attacks.
 Section 3 formalizes the research problem and presents the proposed methodology.
 Section 4 describes the simulation environment and experimental setup, and reports results obtained in both digital and physical settings.
 Section 5 discusses the advantages and limitations of the approach in light of the experimental findings.
 Finally, Section 6 concludes the study and outlines directions for future research.